 Call for Papers: Special Issue on Virtual Exchange: Evidence and Analysis to Advance the Field

-We seek empirical and analytical contributions from scholars and educators across the world for a special issue of the Journal of International Students focused on Virtual Exchange: Evidence and Analysis to Advance the Field.
+We seek empirical and analytical contributions from researchers and educators across the world for a special issue of the Journal of International Students focused on Virtual Exchange: Evidence and Analysis to Advance the Field.
 We welcome submissions that employ a range of methodological approaches, explore complex realities, and provide new directions for the rapidly growing field of virtual exchange and its continually evolving models/modalities, e.g., collaborative online international learning (COIL), telecollaboration, online intercultural exchange, globally networked learning, and others.

 We are especially interested in contributions that are co-authored with individuals from multiple institutions, multiple countries, and/or represent multi-functional teams.
 We encourage international partners to write together and institutions to work together to share data and collaboratively produce research that marks new and significant advancements to knowledge in the field of virtual exchange.